 - Be honored at George Washington Ball Annual Museum Fundraiser

 Benefits at Patriot, Family, Student/Senior, and Spymaster.
 George Washington Fellow levels are valued at $70.
 The remaining gift is tax deductible to the fullest extent of the law.

 More Ways to Support

-While some historic objects may be places on display in our long-term or temporary exhibits, other may be used in our education collection to help us teach the history of the building and the Revolutionary War to students.
-Other items, such as photographs or archival documents, help us to better understand the history of Fraunces Tavern via exhibition and research.
+While some historic objects may be places on display in long-term or temporary exhibits, others may be used in the education collection to help teach the history of the building and the Revolutionary War to students.
+Other items, such as photographs or archival documents, will help to better understand the history of Fraunces Tavern via exhibition and research.

-Our collection staff is always interested in expanding upon its artifact and archives collections with items that represent the periods of Fraunces Tavern’s history.
-Some of the types of materials that we are seeking include:
+The Museum’s collection staff is always interested in expanding upon its artifact and archives collections with items that represent the periods of Fraunces Tavern’s history.
+Some of the types of materials being sought include: